-All benchmarks are due the fourth week of the fall or spring semester in which the student is seeking acceptance to that benchmark.
-Benchmarks are then processed by the College of Education in November and March.
+All benchmarks are due the fourth week of the semester in which the student is seeking acceptance to that benchmark.
+Benchmarks are then processed by the College of Education in October/November (Fall), February/March (Spring) and May (Summer).

 All benchmark documents, including applications and recommendation forms are found in the Certification Preparation course in Blackboard (BB)